|Nutrition Facts (per serving)|

-Place the butter in a bowl and add the remaining ingredients.
+Place the softened butter in a bowl and add the garlic, Worcestershire sauce, pepper, salt, and parsley.
 Mix with a fork to combine thoroughly.

 Use a spatula to scrape the flavored butter onto a piece of plastic wrap.
 Using the wrap, shape the butter into a log.
-Pull the sides of the plastic wrap over to seal, twisting the ends to close tightly.
+Pull the sides of the plastic wrap over to seal, twisting the ends to close tightly, or folding it like a small parcel.

 Roll the wrapped butter back and forth to create an evenly shaped log.
 Place in the refrigerator or freezer to harden.

 When ready to use, unwrap and slice the butter into 1/4-inch rounds.
 Place on top of hot, sizzling steaks just before serving.